 Below is an outline of deadlines, editing processes, and a schedule of training sessions.

-Friday, February 14, 2014 (the end of the week before Washington Break): This is the initial deadline for submitting edits to the catalog pages in order to have materials ready for the Fall 2014 registration in March.
+Friday, February 6, 2015 : This is the initial deadline for submitting edits to the catalog pages in order to have materials ready for the Fall 2015 registration in early April.

 Departments should submit changes directly to the University Registrar's Office in one of the formats bulleted below.
 For academic programs, changes approved by actions of the Faculty have been transferred into the text by the UR staff for your confirmation.
 Non-substantive changes (e.g., term and year offered, prerequisites, minor changes to course descriptions, faculty teaching the course) can be submitted directly to the University Registrar's office in one of the formats bulleted below.
 Substantive changes must be approved by C&D.